Read all about Benjamin Moore Balboa Mist paint and check out 25 real homes that use it!

 Balboa Mist Undertones

-Every gray paint has undertones, and as it turns out, Benjamin Moore’s Balboa Mist has some surprising undertones.
+Every gray paint has undertones, and as it turns out, Benjamin Moore’s Balboa Mist has some that may catch you off-guard.

 Looking at the swatch below, you can probably see Balboa Mist’s green and brown undertones.
 But what may surprise you is the slight purple undertone.
 Don’t see it?
-Oh, it’s there – I’ll show you more clearly down below.
+Oh, it’s there – I’ll show you more clearly below.

 Every paint looks different in various types of lighting.
-Paint colors can look drastically different in south-facing light vs north-facing or east-facing light vs west-facing.
+Paint colors (especially blends like greiges) can look drastically different in south-facing light vs north-facing or east-facing light vs west-facing.

 Honestly, paint can even look very different between natural light and artificial light.